Why homemade salad dressing is worth it. Our favorite homemade salad dressing – it’s simple, flavorful, and loaded with clean ingredients.

 However, to prevent messes and spills, (and children who pour out too much dressing) we use a salad dressing bottle we found at a thrift store.
 It works great, but I like this one better because it looks less like a 90’s kitchen thrift store find.

 We blend our dressings in a small blender.
 You can use a Magic Bullet or Nutribullet (which is what we have).
 Or if you have a small-mouth canning jar, I’ve heard you can use them in your standard-size blender base.
+We have had both the classic Nutribullet and Nutribullet Pro, and we love both.

 - 1 cup extra virgin olive oil